brefphp/bref/docs/environment/storage.md

 The disadvantage is that if data format changes between deployments then a deployment strategy must be used to either clear the cache and regenerate it, or separate the cache between application versions.

-Cache services that can be used include for example Redis or Memcache.
-AWS offers those as managed services through AWS Elasticache.
+Cache services that can be used include for example Redis, Memcache or DynamoDB.
+AWS offers those as managed services through AWS Elasticache (Redis, Memcache) or DynamoDB.

+Note that Redis and Memcache through ElastiCache run even when not used and thus incur costs while DynamoDB is a little slower than both of those but can be deployed in a pay-per-request mode where you don't pay when the store is not used.
+There is a package implementing the PSR cache interfaces using DynamoDB ([rikudou/psr6-dynamo-db](https://github.com/RikudouSage/DynamoDbCachePsr6)).

 This solution is ideal for cache data that can change during the life of the application (e.g. caching a website menu, an API response).